Kristinita/KristinitaPelican/content/Programs/KristinitaLuckyLink.md

 Pull requests welcome!
 But, please, adhere to the following rules.

 1. Please, not add inside this package external modules.
 My code “philosophy” is that all modules must installed separately.
 1. Code must match [PEP8](https://www.python.org/dev/peps/pep-0008/) rules.
 Max line length — 120 symbols.
-Desirable, 100% for [Lintly](https://lintly.com/).

 <a id="Thanks"></a>
 # Thanks